Biomolecular NMR Facility

 Put samples with spinner in the carousel sampleholder, and record the corresponding positions of all samples.

-In TopSpin, type "iconnmr" to open IconNMR interface.
+In TopSpin, type "iconnmr" or "icon" to open IconNMR interface.

 Select "IconNMR Automation", then select user.